UModeler/UModeler.github.io/_sources/PrimitiveShapesGroup/StairTool.rst.txt

 .. figure:: /images/UModeler_StairTool_WideStep.jpg
    :scale: 95 %

-   As ``Wide Step`` property is on, the steps will get towrard the wide side by 90 degrees rotation.
+   As ``Wide Step`` property is on, the steps will get toward the wide side by 90 degrees rotation.